bearatol/lg/README.md

-# The simple logger for golang
+# A simple logger for golang

 [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci] [![Go Report Card][report-img]][report]

-### The simple extension of the standard "log" library to minimize effort, code and ease of use
+### A simple extension of the standard "log" library to minimize effort, code and ease of use

 ![lg][example-img]